MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

 This guide describes the recommendations for optimizing code.
 Code optimization is the process of improving the efficiency, performance, and cost-effectiveness of application code.
 Effective code optimization involves making changes to the code to reduce resource consumption, minimize execution time, and improve overall performance.

 By optimizing code, you can identify and eliminate inefficiencies that might lead to increased resource consumption and higher costs.
-You can reduce processing time, memory usage, and network overhead, which can lead to faster and more responsive applications.
+You can reduce processing time, memory usage, and network overhead, which can lead to applications that are faster and more responsive.
 Improved performance enhances the user experience and enables your system to handle larger workloads efficiently.

 **Definitions**